cdt-data-science/cluster-scripts/experiments/examples/simple/README.md

 This example mocks up what your experimental setup might look like: we're going to conduct a gridsearch over some parameters.

-Follow the excercise below.
+Follow the exercise below.
 This illustrates the experiment framework and should take you no more than 20 minutes to complete.